spuddermax/linux-volume-osd/README.md

 ./lowvolume.sh --defaults
 ```

-Default settings are stored in `~/.config/lowvolume.conf` and include the selected sink ID and volume level.
+Default settings are stored in `~/.config/lowvolume.conf` and include the selected sink name and volume level.
+These settings are designed to be persistent across system reboots, even if the internal device IDs change.

 ## Contributing